-The DSTA Farmers' Market takes place on the Spurgeon Promenade–located between 3rd and 4th Street (directly in front of the Yost Theater).
+The DSTA Farmers' Market takes place on the corner parking lot on Bush and 3rd Street in Downtown Santa Ana.

 “Love, love, love the logo and can’t wait for the Farmers’ Market.”Yvonne F. – Santa Ana Resident